-Payment in cash and instruments
+c.
+Payment in cash and in instruments

-50 percent of the payment made on the Initial Payment Date will be satisfied in money, and the other 50 percent will be satisfied in CaixaBank stocks after the applicable taxes are paid (withholdings or payments on account).
+50% of the payment made on the Initial Payment Date will be satisfied in cash, and the other 50% will be paid in CaixaBank shares after the applicable taxes are paid (withholdings or payments on account).

-30 percent of the payment made on the Initial Payment Date will be satisfied in money, and the other 70 percent will be satisfied in Caixabank stocks after the applicable taxes are paid (withholdings or payments on account).
+30% of the payment made on the Initial Payment Date will be satisfied in cash, and the other 70% will be paid in Caixabank shares after the applicable taxes are paid (withholdings or payments on account).

 All shares delivered are subject to a withholding period of one year from delivery.
-During the retention period, the exercise of the rights conferred by the stocks is vested in the employee, as the holder of the stocks.
+During the retention period, the exercise of the rights conferred by the shares is vested in the employee, as the holder of the shares.